Mangoes are popular exotic fruit in Australia and for a good reason! But do you know everything there is to know about the delicious fruits?

 Directions:

-- Place mangos and sugar in a blender and process until smooth.
+1. Place them in a blender and process until smooth.

 Mango Sauce